scarnecchia/oryx_data/README.md

 #### total_by_system.csv

 This dataset includes one row for each unique observation scraped from the website.
-A unique row is defined as a unique combination of `country`, `origin`, `system`, `status`, and `date_recorded`.
+A unique row is defined as a unique combination of `country`, `origin`, `system`, `status`, `url`.

 | Variable      | Variable Type | Description                                                                                                          |
 |---------------|---------------|----------------------------------------------------------------------------------------------------------------------|